faraz6188/My-1st-Web/README.md

 # Demo website
-It's just a demo website with some minor chnages
+It's just a demo website with some minor changes